-James Levinsohn heads the Jackson Institute for Global Affairs, the home of Yale University’s undergraduate and graduate programs in global affairs.
+James Levinsohn heads the Jackson School of Global Affairs, the home of Yale University’s undergraduate and graduate programs in global affairs.
 He is also the co-chair of the University Budget Committee, the university-wide committee advising the provost on budgetary matters.
 In the classroom, Levinsohn teaches in both the global affairs programs as well as at the School of Management.

 Levinsohn’s international activities form a major component of his academic work.
 He has lived and worked in Senegal, Botswana, and South Africa.
 One of his projects, now in its thirteenth year, trains government officials, university faculty and students, and NGO staff from over a dozen Africa countries on how to use data to inform policymaking.